A10theHero/sta141b-assignment-3/README.md

 # Assignment 3

-This is your second assignment.
-I hope you have already setup your computer.
+This is your third assignment.

 Instructions